Yifan-Lan/Yifan-Lan.github.io/_pages/about.md

 # 💾 About Me

-I'm a senior student from [Huazhong University of Science and Technology (HUST)](https://www.hust.edu.cn/).
-I am now doing a research internship at [PSU](https://www.psu.edu/) under the guidance of Professor [Jinghui Chen](https://jinghuichen.github.io/).
-Before that, I had the fortune of working with Professor [Huaizu Jiang](https://jianghz.me/) at [NEU Boston](https://www.northeastern.edu/) and [Shan Tan](http://aia.hust.edu.cn/info/1230/5052.htm) at [HUST](https://www.hust.edu.cn/).
-My research interests include generative models, computer vision, trustworthy machine learning and natural language processing.
+I am a senior student at [Huazhong University of Science and Technology (HUST)](https://www.hust.edu.cn/) and an incoming PhD at The Pennsylvania State University (PSU), where I will be working under the guidance of Professor [Jinghui Chen](https://jinghuichen.github.io/).
+Prior to this, I had the fortune of working with Professor [Huaizu Jiang](https://jianghz.me/) at [NEU Boston](https://www.northeastern.edu/) and [Shan Tan](http://aia.hust.edu.cn/info/1230/5052.htm) at HUST.
+My research interests include generative models, computer vision and trustworthy machine learning.

 <!---
 # 🔥 News